Hotels near Independence Park

 Which hotels near Independence Park offer free breakfast?

-Which hotels near Independence Park have a pool?
+Which hotels near Independence Park have an outdoor pool?

 Which hotels near Independence Park offer free parking?